AlexxanderP/webdb-i-challenge/queries.md

 ## find the phone number for the supplier with the id 11.
 Should be (010) 9984510.

-SELECT Phone FROM Suppliers where SupplierId = 11 <!-- to get phone only>
+SELECT Phone FROM Suppliers WHERE SupplierId = 11 <!-- to get phone only>

-SELECT \* FROM Suppliers where SupplierId = 11 <!-- to get all information>
+SELECT \* FROM Suppliers WHERE SupplierId = 11 <!-- to get all information>

 ## list orders descending by the order date.
 The order with date 1997-02-12 should be at the top.